wpilibsuite/native-utils/README.md

   registerReleaseBuildType = true
   registerDebugBuildType = true

-  // Add the roborio compiler
+  // Add the systemcore compiler withCrossSystemCore()
-  withCrossRoboRIO()
   // Add the raspbian compiler
-  withCrossLinuxArm32()
+  withCrossLinuxArm64()
   // The above 2 are included with nativeUtils.addWpiNativeUtils()

   crossCompilers {